Skip to content

 Calf Roping, Team Roping, Steer Roping

-Cleo Hearn was born May 3, 1939, in Seminole, Oklahoma.
+Cleo Hearn was born May 3, 1939, in Seminole, Oklahoma, to an African American mother and Seminole father.
 He was a calf-, team- and steer-roper beginning in 1955 at age 16.
-Hearn joined the RCA in 1959 and won the calf roping at the Denver National Western Stock Show & Rodeo in 1970.
-The first African American to attend college on a rodeo scholarship, Hearn was drafted in to the U.S. Army in 1961 and was a member of the Presidential Honor Guard.
-In 1971, Hearn began producing the Texas Black Rodeo; in 1995, the name was changed to Cowboys of Color Rodeo to be more inclusive of all races, including both participarns and audience members.
-Hearn’s last NFR appearance was in 2010, and he retired from competition in 2017.
-His honors include: Frontier Times Museum inductee; Texas Black Sports Hall of Fame; recipient of a star on the Texas Trail of Fame in the Fort Worth Stockyards; and he has been recognized with the Cleo Hearn Equestrian Trail at Bear Creek Nature Park in his hometown of Lancaster, Texas.
+Hearn joined the RCA in 1959 and was the first African American to win the calf (tie down) roping at a major rodeo when he won at the Denver National Western Stock Show & Rodeo in 1970.
+The first African American to attend college on a rodeo scholarship, Hearn was drafted into the U.S. Army in 1961 and was a member of the Presidential Honor Guard.
+In 1971, Hearn began producing the Texas Black Rodeo, changing the name in 1995 to Cowboys of Color Rodeo to be more inclusive of all cultures, including both contestants and audience members.
+Hearn retired from competition in 2017.
+His honors include: NFR’s 2016 Lane Frost Award; Frontier Times Museum inductee; Texas Black Sports Hall of Fame; Texas Trail of Fame in the Fort Worth Stockyards; and Texas Cowboy Hall of Fame.
+He has been recognized with the Cleo Hearn Equestrian Trail at Bear Creek Nature Park in his hometown of Lancaster, Texas.
 Hearn has enjoyed a 33-year career with Ford Motor Company in sales and marketing.

 More to Explore